scsewzj/M2_GENIOMHE_RNA_Group4/README.md

 Simply, first train the potential using known RNA structures, then plot the potential for visualization, and finally use the potential to score new RNA structures.

 ## Install
+You can use conda or any other variants package manager of python compatible with it to install(e.g.: mamba, micromamba etc.).
 ```bash
 conda env create -f environment.yml -n rnascore
 conda activate rnascore